VeerpalB/LeanSecurityProject/README.md

 You should see:
 Backend running at http://localhost:3000
 Using Lean at: C:\Users...\lean.exe (the path shown depends on the user's system)

+Note: If you see an error saying lean.exe cannot be found, open `backend/server.js` and update the `LEAN_PATH` variable (line 14) to match your system.

+You can find your Lean path by running:
+- Windows: `where lean`
+- Mac/Linux: `which lean`

 **Step 6 — Open the application**